QubesOS/qubes-doc/configuration/salt/index.md

     my new and shiny vm:
       qvm.present:
-        - name: salt-test # can be omitted then same as ID
+        - name: salt-test # can be omitted when same as ID
         - template: fedora-21
         - label: yellow
         - mem: 2000